Ahsan-iqbal21/QuizProjectNode/README.md

 # QuizProjectNode
- This is project to handle APIs related to a page that creates and displays quizzes
+ This is  a project that handles APIs related to a page that creates and displays quizzes

 # How to start the project
 1. Open project folder in the terminal